TSedlar/pseudo-styler/README.md

 [![](https://data.jsdelivr.com/v1/package/gh/TSedlar/pseudo-styler/badge)](https://www.jsdelivr.com/package/gh/TSedlar/pseudo-styler)

-Allows for forcing an element to be styled with a pseudo-class
+Allows for forcing an element to be styled with a pseudo-class.

 ### Retrieving